ThomasSnella/AMI_cough_re-annotation/README.md

 {File 5}: TS3006c.

 coughs_annotation.zip contains a .mat file for each file of the subset.
 The start and end times of each cough event are stored in the variables: startTimes and endTimes.

-coughs_wav_files.zip contains  2 .wav files per subset's file : verison 1 is the mix headset capture and version 2 is the microphone array-01 of the omni-directional microphone array.